CAN I PREDICT WHAT AGE I'LL REACH THE MENOPAUSE?

 In the UK, the average woman reaches the menopause at 51 years of age, though it can range from the mid-forties to the mid-fifties.
-When it begins before the age of 45, it's called early menopause, and if it begins before 40, it's known as premature menopause.
+When it begins before the age of 45, it's often referred to as early menopause, the menopause transitional phase or perimenopause "around menopause".
+If symptoms become full blown before 40, it's also known as premature menopause.
 There are many factors that may influence when it will begin for you, starting with the all-important element of your genes.

 What factors influence the age you reach the menopause?